solana-foundation/developer-content/docs/core/programs/rust.md

 ### Process Instruction

-For every instruction on a program, there exists a specific function that implements the logic required to execute that instruction.
+For every instruction on a program, there exists a specific instruction handler function that implements the logic required to execute that instruction.

 ```rust
 pub fn process_initialize(